bmorri13/homelab/README.md

 kubectl create ns alexprinter
 ```

-5. We are now ready to deploy the `ClusterSecretStore` and first `ExternalSecret`
+5. We are now ready to deploy the `ClusterSecretStore`
     - You will need to update the [deployments.yaml](https://github.com/bmorri13/homelab) to match your cluster or needs
         - E.g. you will need to update at least the [server](https://github.com/bmorri13/homelab/blob/main/infrastructure_tooling/eso_stores_helm/templates/deployments.yaml#L11) line to reflect your correct cluster name and port